Maria Diva Moreira Cimirro - "Starry Night"

 So, the main idea is to strengthen the relationship between pianist (me) and public presenting a way where "making music together" is possible no matter what you know about theory or how musical talented you are.

-This is what I call "Interactive Improvisation" - People can choose 5 numbers in a range from 1 to 12 and these numbers are directly related to the chromatic scale (from C to B - respectively 1 to 12).
+So, this is what I call "Interactive Improvisation" - People can choose 5 numbers in a range from 1 to 12 and these numbers are directly related to the chromatic scale (from C to B - respectively 1 to 12).

 Have you ever imagined how would be "your own" music made through a classical composer?